-DGS-3024:4#show authen application
+#show authen applica

-Command: Command: show authen application

 Application Login Method List Enable Method List

 Console default default

 Telnet Trinity default

 SSH default default

 HTTP default default

 DGS-3024:4 #

 create authen server_host Purpose Used to create an authentication server host.
 Syntax create authen server_host <ipaddr> protocol [tacacs xtacacs tacacs+ radius] {port <int 1-65535=""> key [<key_string 254=""> none] timeout <int 1-255=""> retransmit &lt; 1-255&gt;}</int></key_string></int></ipaddr> Description This command will create an authentication server host for the TACACS/XTACACS/TACACS+ and RADIUS security protocols on the Switch.
 When a user attempts to access the Switch with authentication protocol enabled, the Switch will send authentication packets to a remote TACACS/XTACACS/TACACS+ or RADIUS server host on a remote host.
 The TACACS/XTACACS/TACACS+ or RADIUS server host will then verify or deny the request and return the appropriate message to the Switch.
-More than one authentication protocol can be run on the same physical server host but, remember that TACACS/XTACACS/TACACS+ and RADIUS are separate entities and are not compatible with each other.
+More than one authentication protocol can be run on the same physical server host create authen server host but, remember that TACACS/XTACACS+ and RADIUS are separate entities and are not compatible with each other.
 The maximum supported number of server hosts is 16.

-Parameters server_host <ipaddr></ipaddr> - The IP address of the remote server host to add. protocol - The protocol used by the server host.
-The user may choose one of the following: tacacs - Enter this parameter if the server host utilizes the TACACS protocol. xtacacs - Enter this parameter if the server host utilizes the XTACACS protocol. tacacs+ - Enter this parameter if the server host utilizes the TACACS+ protocol. radius - Enter this parameter if the server host utilizes the RADIUS protocol. port <int 1-65535=""></int> - Enter a number between 1 and 65535 to define the virtual port number of the authentication protocol on a server host.
-The default port number is 49 for TACACS/XTACACS/TACACS+ servers but the user may set a unique port number for higher security.
-The default port number of the authentication protocol on the RADIUS server is 1812. key <key_string 254=""> - Authentication key to be shared with a</key_string> create authen server_host configured TACACS+ server only.
-Specify an alphanumeric string up to 254 characters. timeout <int 1-255=""></int> - Enter the time in seconds the Switch will wait for the server host to reply to an authentication request.
-The default value is 5 seconds. retransmit <int 1-255=""></int> - Enter the value in the retransmit field to change how many times the device will resend an authentication request when the TACACS/XTACACS/TACACS+ or RADIUS server does not respond.
-Restrictions Only administrator-level users can issue this command.
+server\host <ipaddr> - The IP address of the remote server host to add protocol - The protocol used by the server host.
+The user may choose one of the following:

+- tacacs Enter this parameter if the server host utilizes the TACACS protocol. - xtacacs Enter this parameter if the server host utilizes the XTACACS protocol. - tacacs+ Enter this parameter if the server host utilizes the TACACS+ protocol. - radius Enter this parameter if the server host utilizes the RADIUS protocol.

+port <int 1-65535> - Enter a number between 1 and 65535 to define the virtual port number of the authentication protocol on a server host.
+The default port number is 49 for key <key\string 254> - Authentication key to be shared with a configured TACACS+ server only.
+Specify an alphanumeric string up to 254 characters.